thinkjs/www.thinkjs.org/view/en/doc/2.0/model_transaction.md

 ## Transaction

-Model supports transaction operation while the database you use supports that.
+Model supports transaction operation provided the database you are using supports transaction too.

 `InnoDB` and `BDB` engine of `Mysql` support transaction, if you need to use transaction in Mysql, must set the engine to InnoDB or BDB.